gamemanual0/gm0/source/docs/useful-resources.rst

 CAD
 ---

+`Onshape Education Account <https://www.onshape.com/en/education/>`_ --- Onshape's education account creation page.

 `Autodesk Education Account <https://www.autodesk.com/education/edu-software/overview>`_ --- Autodesk's education account sign up.
 An education account gives access to both Fusion 360 and Inventor.
+Note that education accounts are only available to students of "qualified educational institutions", and you will need to upload a form of documentation (School transcript, School-issued confirmation letter, or School ID) to verify your account.

+`SolidWorks Sponsorship <https://app.smartsheet.com/b/form/6762f6652a04487ca9786fcb06b84cb5>`_ --- A link to the application form for free Solidworks licenses for robotics teams.

 `Creo Education License <https://www.ptc.com/en/products/education/free-software/standalone-educator>`_ --- Creo's education license application form.

-`Onshape Education Account <https://www.onshape.com/en/education/>`_ --- Onshape's education account creation page.

-`SolidWorks Sponsorship <https://app.smartsheet.com/b/form/6762f6652a04487ca9786fcb06b84cb5>`_ --- A link to the application form for free Solidworks licenses for robotics teams.

 Part Libraries
 ^^^^^^^^^^^^^^

-`10650 Hazmat Robotics Public CAD Library <https://workbench.grabcad.com/workbench/projects/gcpgZgLBwhIdL0FfUKJJfM75cqa9RW1ncXaL-lQ4KOl1wa#/space/gcSzacmSeI-l19BYQNPm422pSHLenRxOxVtmaD-Pzynwsq/folder/6578524>`_ --- A multi-vendor part library that works across CAD software due to its use of STEP files.

-`2901 Purple Gears Onshape Parts Library <https://ftconshape.com/introduction-to-the-ftc-parts-library/>`_ --- A multi-vendor parts library specifically for Onshape.
+`Onshape Parts Library <https://ftconshape.com/introduction-to-the-ftc-parts-library/>`_ --- A multi-vendor parts library specifically for Onshape, originally started by team 2901 Purple Gears, and maintained by the community.

-`REV Robotics Official CAD Library <https://workbench.grabcad.com/workbench/projects/gcEvgrMnw6kRPx7OR6r45Gvb2t-iOdLiNG3m_ALpdGYzK_#/space/gcFd6nwp5Brrc3ks-92gagLZCV2FkceNTX3qGzaMvy2wQD/folder/2906404>`_ --- REV's official CAD library for its FTC parts.

-`ServoCity Official CAD Library <https://www.servocity.com/step-files>`_ --- ServoCity's entire STEP file catalog.
-This includes Actobotics parts.
+.. note:: This section used to have many more libraries, but all of the other libraries that were previously listed here no longer exist.

 Generators
 ^^^^^^^^^^